-For this reason, it is important that Government uses a lot of measures to ensure that we as citizens pay tax.
+For this reason, it is important that Government uses a lot of measures to ensure that we as citizens pay taxes.
 So earlier this year, the government came up with a new regulation regarding taxpayers and as it is, we must follow it.

-This is because, it will become increasingly difficult to get some services and cards – like the Ghana Card without a Tax Identification Number (TIN Number)
+This is because, it will become increasingly difficult to get some services and cards – like the Ghana Card without a Tax Identification Number (TIN Number).

 The government directed that every Ghanaian who is required to pay tax, or could be paying tax in the near future, must get their own Tax Identification Number (TIN).

 The Tax Identification Number (TIN or “TIN Number”) is a unique Identification Number issued to taxpayers for official transactions.
 In Ghana, apart from Paying taxes, TIN is used for other services like importing goods into the country and registering a business or land.
 This number is required for official transactions with the following public institutions:

 - The Domestic Tax Revenue Division of the Ghana Revenue Authority

 - The Customs Division of the Ghana Revenue Authority